Credit Rating Agencies and Accounting Fraud Detection

 Date Written: August 14, 2019

-This study examines whether and when credit rating agencies take negative rating actions against issuers committing accounting fraud before the fraud is publicly revealed as well as the economic impacts of such rating actions.
-We find that Standard & Poor’s (S&P), an issuer-paid rating agency, downgrades fraud firms and puts them on negative credit watch as early as four quarters prior to public fraud revelation, controlling for firms’ economic fundamentals and performance.
-Furthermore, Egan-Jones, an investor-paid rating agency without access to management and private information, is much less timely than S&P in downgrading fraud firms, especially when information uncertainty is high.
-In addition, S&P distinguishes fraud firms from similar-looking non-fraud firms even when the former appears financially healthy, whereas Egan-Jones does not.
-This further supports that S&P’s private information advantage facilitates fraud detection.
-Finally, S&P’s negative rating actions against fraud firms inform the market and are associated with management turnover and shorter fraud duration.
+This study examines whether and when credit rating agencies take negative rating actions against issuers that commit accounting fraud before the fraud is publicly revealed and investigates the economic effects of such rating actions.
+After controlling for firms’ economic fundamentals and other sources of information, we find that Standard & Poor’s (S&P), an issuer-paid rating agency, takes negative rating actions against fraud firms, including downgrades and negative credit watches, as early as four quarters before the revelation of fraud.
+Egan-Jones, an investor-paid rating agency with no access to management and material nonpublic information, is slower than S&P to downgrade fraud firms, especially when information uncertainty is high and when fraud firms are subject to private SEC investigations.
+Last, we find that S&P’s negative rating actions against fraud firms are informative to the market and are associated with a shorter fraud duration.
+Taken together, our results suggest that credit rating agencies use their information advantage to detect accounting fraud.

-Keywords: credit rating agency; accounting fraud; securities class-action lawsuits; issuer-paid rating agency; investor-paid rating agency; information uncertainty
+Keywords: credit rating agency; accounting fraud; issuer-paid rating agency; investor-paid rating agency; information uncertainty.

 JEL Classification: G24, K22, M41